-When a Cadet unit or LET class presents a Service Learning Brief, it becomes evident that curriculum is being taught and integrated into their project.
+When a Cadet unit or LET class presents a Service Learning Brief, it becomes evident, the curriculum is being taught and integrated into their project.
 For this presentation, the Cadet team members (LET 1, 2, 3 or 4) will explain their service learning goal, planning strategies, preparation, and implementation of the project.
 As well, they will discuss the overall success of the project and provide team/personal reflection on service learning.
 Presentation should not exceed 30 minutes.

-Checklist B: Service Learning Project Presentation Checklist uses the same criteria provided in the rubric below.
-Cadets should be provided this document to prepare their presentations.
+Appendix C-2: Service Learning Project Presentation Checklist uses the same criteria provided in the rubric below.
+Instructors should provide a copy of this checklist to their Cadets to help them prepare their presentations.

 Use the rubric below to evaluate the content of the Cadets' presentation.
-Notes you take during this presentation will help inform the JPA Report that you will complete and discuss with your instructors.
+Notes you take during this presentation will help inform the JPA Report you will complete and discuss with your Instructors.